 About 60-75% of Americans will experience at least one traumatic event during their lifetime, and the majority will experience more than one.
 Events could include natural disasters, life-threatening accidents, physical or sexual assault, the sudden death of a loved one, or the diagnosis of a serious illness; even simply witnessing such events can be traumatic.

-Not everyone who goes through a traumatic event will develop PTSD.
+Not everyone who experiences or witnesses a traumatic event will develop PTSD.
 Most people will process the trauma and move on.
-However, twenty percent will develop PTSD.
+However, between 10 and 20 percent will develop PTSD.

 PTSD may take months or even years to develop.
-It can potentially affect your physical, mental, emotional, and cognitive health in a number of ways, including:
+It can potentially affect your physical, mental, emotional, and cognitive health in several ways, including:

 • Intrusive symptoms such as memories, flashbacks, or nightmares